rust-lang/rfcs/text/0000-target-bundles.md

 We’ve observed a considerable amount of desire by users of the language to customize targets they use in the ways currently not supported by our current infrastructure (sans making changes to the compiler itself, of course), and noted that the current scheme is not very feasible in the long run.
-This RFC should go a great amount towards fixing the issues.
+This RFC should go a long way towards fixing the issues.

 Then, there also is a strong need to be able to inspect arbitrary parts of target specification, regardless of their origin.
 For example, in a cross-compilation setting, when the crate uses a